-Here we go then, the CB1100 we really, really wanted last year.
+Here we go then, the CB1100 we really, really want.
 Thoroughly modern, with cafe racer retro style.

 Showa Dual Bending Valve forks and matching rear shocks, seamless tank which looks a work of art, radial ABS brakes, slipper clutch, new aluminium swingarm and of course, it's air-cooled.
 Something of a Euro 4 miracle!